Philippines Visa Extension: Guide for Western Men with Filipina Partners

 - Submit Your Application: You will get a number and wait to be called.
 The immigration officer will review your documents.
 Be polite and ready to answer any questions about your stay.

 - Pay the Fees: Once your documents are checked, you’ll be given an Order of Payment Slip.
 Proceed to the cashier to pay the necessary fees.
-As of early 2025, a one-month extension costs around PHP 3,840, but it’s always best to check the BI website for the most current fees.
-The Long-Stay Visitor Visa Extension (LSVVE) for six months is also an option for a more extended stay, costing around PHP 11,500 for non-visa-required nationals.

 - Receive Your Stamped Passport: After payment, you’ll submit your receipt and wait for your passport to be stamped with your visa extension.
 This can take a few hours, so be prepared to wait.